The Final Girls: Filming

 Principal photography was reported to last for 26 days in Baton Rouge and St. Francisville, Louisiana.
 Production for the film began on April 22, 2014, with an estimated budget of $4.5 million.
 On April 23, 2014, a photo from the set was revealed by one of the cast.
 Over 200 extras were sought out for large scenes.
 Principal photography for the film concluded on May 25, 2014.
 In late October 2014, some of the cast and crew returned for pick-ups and scene re-shoots following a test screening earlier that month.

 Post-production

 Post-production primarily took place in New York City, with additional editing taking place at Sony Pictures Studios in Culver City, California.
 Sound mixing was provided by Parabolic in New York City.
 On October 2, 2014, an edit of the film was screened in Los Angeles to a test audience of teenagers.
 Following this, some of the cast and crew returned for re-shoots and pick-ups.
 On December 22, 2014, Strauss-Schulson stated that post-production had been completed for the film.
 According to Strauss-Schulson, the film was required to be rated PG-13, at the studio's request.

-Trivia

-In the scene set in the summer of 1957, teenagers drive up in a Chevrolet Impala Convertible that was not built until 1960.